A Glug of Oil

 Cheese Stuffed Peppers

-There's no point in me giving exact amounts of ingredients since you may want to make only enough for 1, 2 or 6 people.
-So for that reason, I'll leave the amounts to you.
+I'll leave the ingredient amounts to you as you may want to make only enough for 1, 2 or 6 people.

 Prep time: 20 MinCook time: 35 MinTotal time: 55 Min